-If the institution has more than one campus, it may submit a consolidated selfstudy report reflecting the activities of all the campuses.
-Not applicable
+If the institution has more than one campus, it may submit a consolidated self-study report reflecting the activities of all the campuses.

-14. Number of affiliated / constituent institutions in the university

-Types of institutions Total Permanent Temporary

-Ayurveda

-Dentistry

-Homoeopathy

-Medicine

-Nursing

-Pharmacy 05

-(B.Pharm, M. Pharm, PhD, Pharm D, Post Baccalaureate)

-Physiotherapy

-Siddha

-Unani

-Yoga and Naturopathy

-Others (specify and provide details)
+Number of affiliated / constituent institutions in the university Types of institutions Total Permanent Temporary Ayurveda Dentistry Homoeopathy Medicine Nursing Pharmacy 05 (B.Pharm, M. Pharm, PhD, Pharm D, Post Baccalaureate) Physiotherapy Siddha Unani Yoga and Naturopathy Others (specify and provide details) 15.
+Does the University Act provide for conferment of autonomy to its affiliated institutions?
+If yes, give the number of autonomous colleges under the jurisdiction of the University.
+No Yes Number 16.
+Furnish the following information:

 Particulars Number

-.
-Accredited colleges by any professional body/ies
+a.
+Accredited colleges by any professional body/ies 01

-.
-Accredited course / department by any professional body/ies
+b.
+Accredited course / department by any professional body/ies 01

-.
+c.
 Affiliated colleges 01

-.
-Autonomous colleges
+d.
+Autonomous colleges 00

-.
+e.
 Colleges with Postgraduate Departments 02

+f.
 Colleges with Research Departments 01

-.
-Constituent colleges
+g.
+Constituent colleges 00

-.
+h.
 University Departments

 Undergraduate 03

 Post graduate 02

 Research centres on the campus and on other campuses 01

+i.
 University recognized Research Institutes/Centres 01

-7. Does the institution conform to the specification of the UGC?
-Yes \[\sqrt{No} \] he institution uses any other nomenclatures, specify.
-Not Applicable f Degrees a
+17. Does the institution conform to the specification of Degrees as enlisted by the UGC?

-Page 12

-15. Does the University Act provide for conferment of autonomy to its affiliated institutions?
-If yes, give the number of autonomous colleges under the jurisdiction of the University.

-Number

-Yes
+1 Yes $\sqrt{}$ No

-Krupanidhi College of Pharmacy, Bangalore-35.
+If the institution uses any other nomenclatures, specify.